 Please note, the following programs are not part of your FEHB benefits.
 They are separate Federal programs that complement your FEHB benefits and can potentially reduce your annual out-of-pocket expenses.
-These programs are offered independent of the FEHB Program and require you to enroll separately with no Government contribution.
+These programs are offered independent of the FEHB Program and require you to enroll separately with no government contribution.

 Important information about three Federal programs that complement the FEHB Program First, the Federal Flexible Spending Account Program, also known as FSAFEDS, lets you set aside pre-tax money from your salary to reimburse you for eligible dependent care and/or health care expenses.
 You pay less in taxes so you save money.
-The result can be a discount of 20% to more than 40% on services/products you routinely pay for out-of-pocket.
+Participating employees save an average of about 30% on products and services they routinely pay for out-of-pocket.